webdevnuances/dprint-setup/README.md

-# How To Setup Dprint in VScode in 2025: Unopinionated Code Formatter.
+# How To Setup Dprint in VScode: Unopinionated Code Formatter.

 Are you tired of opinionated code formatters like Prettier?
 Here's how to use the modern code formatter dprint in VS Code with npm — step by step.